 Look for Licensing

-Public adjusters are legally required to be licensed in every state in America.
+Public adjusters are legally required to be licensed in almost every state in America.
 Unfortunately, in the real world, not all public adjusters are licensed.

-For that reason, the first and most important thing to look for when picking a public insurance adjuster is their state licensing.
+For that reason, the first and most important thing to look for when picking a public insurance adjuster is verify their state licensing.
 Some public adjusters will try to obfuscate their licensing by claiming they work under the license of another individual or firm – which means they haven’t been individually qualified and credentialed.

 Know Which Questions to Ask

-You may hire a public adjuster just once in your life.
+You may hire a public insurance adjuster just once in your life.
 For that reason, many people have no idea which questions to ask when researching public adjusters.
 Here are a few intelligent questions to get you started: